Showing posts with label 1994. Show all posts

 10) For those with skills like mine, hit the Up/Down arrows on the main menu!!

-So, there's a swarm of nasties coming and my unicorn decides to strut his stuff and look cool.
+There's a swarm of nasties coming and my unicorn decides to strut his stuff to look cool.
 Sheesh!

 Aesthetics

 Visually, it's more or less, Joust and a damn good take on that original format I might add.
-However, being similar to Joust means it's also hardly something to gawk at in wonder and the levels appear to have less detail compared to the official ST conversion.
-Having said that, it looks nice and the animations are quite beautiful.
+However, being similar to Joust means it's also hardly something to gawk at in wonder!
+Not only that but the levels appear to have less detail compared to the official ST conversion.
+Having said these minor moans, it looks nice and the animations are quite beautiful.
 I love watching my unicorn walk between the levels just for fun.
-He just loves to strut his stuff!!
+He just loves to strut his stuff - so cool!!

 It would be a crime to end it there without mentioning the framerate.
 It is smooth.
 Very, very smooth.
 In fact, it's smoother than Kojak's bald head drenched in baby oil.
 I believe this is thanks to the Blitter lurking inside the Atari STe.
 It's a great thing to see a developer that obviously enjoyed going that extra mile.

 The sound effects are made up of a neat selection of samples.
-All are crystal clear, thanks to the DMA hardware that Victor is using.
-I only wish he would have recorded more for extra pizazz.
+All are crystal clear, thanks to the DMA hardware that Victor thankfully used.
+I only wish he would have recorded some more - for extra pizazz.
 Sadly, older ST's suffer minimal sounds but Winglord was developed on (and intended for) the Atari STe.
 So stop moaning and upgrade!

 Jousting is excellent fun but can you handle the heat when it's 6 against 1 like in this final screenshot...